taroooyan/bg-wiki/NANO-MANUAL.md

 ##STEP 03: BATTERY
 This battery is a 2000mAh 3.7V Lithium Polymer (Li-Po, Li-Poly).
 Attention: the battery is encased in a mylar membrane.
 If punctured, the battery can be hazardous.
 Handle carefully!
 The battery's red and black wires may be reinforced with electrical insulation tape to prevent their falling off or being pulled out.
 (Some say DIY reattaching a loose wire to the battery is possible, but first see the cautions and potential hazards in datasheet https://www.sparkfun.com/products/8483.)
 Charging the new battery full with the first use is recommended.
 Percentage of battery charge appears in the start-screen and a graphic indicator is displayed in the bottom right during use.
 (In addition the PCB reportedly has a white 'reflective' pad that shows its charge thus allowing check without having to turn on the unit.)

 The 2000mAh battery gives over 40 hours of continuous use and is rated for over 300 recharging cycles.
-Recharging is via a cable between the miniUSB port on bottom of the FIO to a USB on a computer or a correctly rated miniUSB recharger (such as https://www.sparkfun.com/products/10401).
+Recharging is via a cable between the miniUSB port on bottom of the Fio to a USB on a computer or a correctly rated miniUSB recharger (such as https://www.sparkfun.com/products/10401).
 Caution: NEVER charge the Nano while the unit is ON.
 The Nano Power switch MUST be turned OFF before charging to avoid permanent damage to the charge circuit.
 (Do not connect a miniUSB cable from a power-ON USB source without first turning Power OFF on the Nano.)
 Replace a broken battery with the same rating.
 If larger batteries are used the Nano charge circuit may overheat.

 This step is a little tricky, so do a dry run ﬁrst before actually attaching the battery with foam tape!